galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >
 {: .hands_on}

-# Visualise your data
+# Visualise the data

 Take a look at the uploaded data by clicking on the {% icon galaxy-eye %} symbol for each dataset.

 - The `counts.txt` file is a 40-sample expression matrix.
 Each sample (Cell_001 - Cell_040) is listed as the column headers and the start of each row is a gene name.
 The rest of the data refers to the number of reads mapped to each gene/sample.
-- `annotation.txt` is a file listing experimentalinformation about each cell.
-Parmeters here include `Mutation_Status`, `Cell_Cycle`, and `Treatment`.
+- `annotation.txt` is a file listing experimental information about each cell.
+Parameters here include `Mutation_Status`, `Cell_Cycle`, and `Treatment`.
 These will be useful for looking at  batch effects later.
 - The `mt_controls.txt` file is a list of mitochondrial genes.
 This list will be used later to calculate the % of mitochondrial reads in each sequencing library.